 When traveling with other people, the question comes up, how do I know where to go?
 Often, I have no clue, but I don’t tell them that.

-Being observant and having experience helps, but usually, I hum a song to myself to push me through those situations.
+Being observant and having experience helps, but usually, I hum a song to myself to push myself through those situations.

 That song is one of my power songs.

-If you show confidence and determination, you can get through crowds faster and easier.
+You can get through crowds faster and more efficiently with confidence and determination.
 Walk with intentions and act like you know what you are doing, and people will get out of your way most of the time.

-How this confidence booster post came to be?
+How did this confidence booster post come to be?

 I should back up; the day before, I added music to my phone that I found on an old memory card.
-The card was from a phone I last used in 2010, the memories came back with the photos I had, and I was grateful for the music I had forgotten I found.
+The card was from a phone I last used in 2010. the memories came back with my photos, and I was grateful for the music I had forgotten I found.

 One of my old “power” songs came on as I walked.
 I noticed my head went up, my steps were faster, and I walked with pride and determination.
 My best friend and I played the same song before we went to the clubs back in the day.

-We all have a power song in our life, find yours and use it for good.
+We all have a power song; find yours and use it for good.

-If you do not have your power song on your phone, you really should!
+You really should if you do not have your power song on your phone!
 I found that having the right music can prepare you for many events in your life that are freaking you out.

 How to use your confidence booster

-For first-time travelers, this can be a helpful tip, play your song on the way to the airport or train station.
-Use your power song to get your game-face on and prepare yourself for what comes next.
+This can be a helpful tip for first-time travelers: play your song on the way to the airport or train station.
+Use your power song to get your game face on and prepare yourself for what comes next.

 I have an upcoming post about the importance of a travel soundtrack.
 Music helps me out a lot; I use music to push myself if I am nervous or have doubts.

-A speech, poem, prayer, podcast, intention, or anything else along those lines can substitute for a song if that works better for you.
+A speech, poem, prayer, podcast, intention, or anything else can be substituted for a song if that works better for you.
 You could use both!
 Music works best for me.